-We have crafted over 70 speeches for corporate executives and influencers in multiple sectors, including automotive, fashion, beauty, and government.
-Our writing is done using the client’s tonal style, so delivery is natural and seamless.
+I have written 200+ speeches for corporate executives and influencers in multiple sectors, including automotive, fashion, beauty, and government.
+All writing is done using the client’s tonal style, so delivery is natural and seamless.

 *For this service, we sign one-way non-disclosure agreements to ensure all of our work for you remains private indefinitely.
 The piece below has been authorized for temporary use.

 On behalf of The Enthusiast Network and Lowrider Magazine, we are both humbled and honored to celebrate America’s Automotive Heritage here at the National Mall in Washington D.C.

 As we share the stage with distinguished guests and personalities from the automotive world, we would like to thank the Historic Vehicle Associations President Mark Gessler, Director of Operations Diane Parker, and Historian Casey Maxon.
 Without their vision and support, none of this would have been possible.
 We would also like to thank Nancy Brunner of Quaker State & Shell Oil, we could not have accomplished this without you.

 Today we stand here amidst some very legendary vehicles.
 The McGee Roadster, the Hirohata Mercury, and the Gypsy Rose are assembled here today to take part in a piece of automotive history.
 In short, today is a celebratory day for not only custom car enthusiasts but for those who take pride in the traditions of lowriding and Americana.
 From current day enthusiasts to those who have long passed – but helped pave the way – it is both an honor and a privilege to stand here as these historic vehicles are added to the National Historic Vehicle Register to recognize their significance in American automotive history.